- Compression reduces ~70% of file size of text-based objects (HTML, CSS, JS, etc), resulting in faster loading and reduced CDN costs

 The larger the file, the better Brotli performs.

-Chrome, Opera and Firefox browsers support Brotli and so does the Android browser (caniuse.com).
+Chrome, Opera, Firefox and Edge browsers support Brotli and so does the Android browser (caniuse.com).

 Brotli availability is restricted to HTTPS connections.